Lordstown Motors, Camping World announce joint venture, plans for all-electric RV

 “We really started looking at what it would take to roll out service of our own, versus could we leverage somebody that’s really good at this already, already has a national footprint and has been doing this a long time.
 And that’s when we found Camping World,” Burns said.

-Camping World technicians will undergo intensive training, and Lemonis says he hopes to be ready to service Endurances by next summer.
+Camping World technicians will undergo intensive training, and Lemonis says he hopes to be ready to service Endurances by next summer and start production in September.

+“We will need some training from the staff that’s here, across the country.
+We have our call center that’s already set up.
+Our plan is to be ready to service vehicles in a mock environment by June,” Lemonis said.

 Lordstown Motors will provide batteries for tow behind camping trailers, making them more electrified.